How Powers of Attorney Can Help Prevent Guardianship Proceedings

-- It generally make the individual feel threatened and defenseless.
+- It generally makes the individual feel threatened and defenseless

-- It increases the likelihood of disputes among family members over whether to take this action and who will act as guardian.
+- It increases the likelihood of disputes among family members over appropriate action and who will act as guardian

-- As it is part of the public record, guardianship proceedings may be viewed as an invasion of privacy and can be humiliating for all involved.
+- As it is part of the public record, guardianship proceedings may be viewed as an invasion of privacy, and they can be humiliating for all involved

 How a POA can Protect You and Those You Love

 While a family member’s intentions in terms of seeking guardianship proceedings for older adults and others suffering from lingering disabilities may be good, there is a better way to address the situation.
-Establishing a legal power of attorney (POA) is something that accomplishes many of the same objectives but can be done simply in our Milltown probate attorney’s office and before an actual need ever occurs.
+Establishing a legal power of attorney (POA) is something that accomplishes many of the same objectives, but it can be done simply in our Milltown probate attorney’s office long before an actual need ever occurs.

 Under the New Jersey Statutes, powers of attorney legally authorize one person or group (such as a bank or attorney’s office) to act on behalf of another in handling their personal, financial, and business affairs in the event they are unable to do so on their own.
-It allows the individual covered under the POA to name the person who will represent them in advance while also setting certain terms, limits, and other provisions on the agreement.
+This allows the individual covered under the POA to name the representative who will speak for them in advance while also setting certain terms, limits, and other provisions on the agreement.
 There are two basic types of POAs:

-Other documents we can create to protect you in the event the unexpected happens include health care powers of attorney, which authorizes a person you select to make healthcare decisions on your behalf, and a living will.
+Our New Jersey law office can create other documents to protect you in the event the unexpected happens.
+This includes health care powers of attorney, which authorizes a person you select to make healthcare decisions on your behalf, and a living will.

 Contact Our Middlesex County POA Attorneys Today

-As experienced Milltown family law attorneys, the Law Office of Jordan B. Rickards, Esq. can advise you on legal documents that can help protect you and your loved ones.
+As experienced Milltown family law attorneys, the Law Office of Jordan B. Rickards, Esq. can advise you on legal documents and powers of attorney that can help protect you and your loved ones.
 To schedule a consultation, contact our office today.